Waynesboro Red Birds

-The Waynesboro Red Birds was the final moniker of the minor league baseball teams based in Waynesboro, Pennsylvania.
-From 1920 to 1930, the Waynesboro Red Birds and Waynesville Villagers teams played as exclusively as members of the Class D level Blue Ridge League.
-The Waynesboro Red Birds were a minor league affiliate of the St. Louis Cardinals in 1925 and from 1928 to 1930.
-Waynesville played home minor league games at E-B Park.
+The Waynesboro Red Birds were a minor league baseball team based in Waynesboro, Pennsylvania.
+From 1920 to 1930, the Waynesboro Red Birds, "Cardinals" and "Villagers" teams played exclusively as members of the Class D level Blue Ridge League.
+The Waynesboro "Cardinals" and Red Birds were a minor league affiliate of the St. Louis Cardinals in 1925 and again from 1928 to 1930.
+Waynesville hosted home minor league games at E-B Park.

 History

-The 1920 Waynesboro Villagers were the first minor league baseball team based in Waynesboro, Pennsylvania.
-The Villagers became members of the reformed Class D level six–team Blue Ridge League.
+The 1920 Waynesboro Villagers were the first minor league baseball team based in Waynesboro, Pennsylvania, as the Villagers became members of the reformed Class D level six–team Blue Ridge League.
 The league reformed after not playing the 1919 season and Waynesboro replaced the Gettysburg Ponies franchise in the 1920 league.

 On May 19, 1920, Waynesboro won their opening day game at home, an 11-9 victory over the Hanover Raiders.

-In their first season of play, Waynesboro finished the 1920 season with a 53–42 record to place 3rd in the Blue Ridge League.
-The Villagers manager was Bill "Country" Morris, who would managed the team through the 1923 season.
-Waynesboro finished 2.5 games behind the 1st place Hagerstown Champs in the final standings as the league had no playoffs until 1926.
+In their first season of play, Waynesboro finished the 1920 season with a 53–42 record to place third in the Blue Ridge League.
+The Villagers manager was Bill "Country" Morris, who would manage the team through the 1923 season.
+Waynesboro finished 2.5 games behind the first place Hagerstown Champs in the final standings as the league had no playoffs until 1926.
 Harold Yordy of Waynesboro led the Blue Ridge League in home runs with 12 and Lefty Clarke had a league leading 150 strikeouts.

-Returning to play in 1921, the Waynesboro Villagers placed 3rd in the six–team Blue Ridge League.
+Continuing play in 1921, the Waynesboro Villagers placed third in the six–team Blue Ridge League.
 Waynesboro ended the season with a record of 52–45 to finish 6.5 games behind the 1st place Frederick Hustlers, playing under returning manager Bill Morris.
-Wally Kimmick led the Blue Ridge League with 20 home runs, 47 stolen bases and 146 hits, while Alan "Lefty" Clarke led the circuit with 25 wins and 258 strikeouts.
+Wally Kimmick led the Blue Ridge League with 20 home runs, 47 stolen bases and 146 hits, while Alan "Lefty" Clarke led the circuit both with 25 wins and 258 strikeouts.

-In 1922, the Villagers placed 2nd in the Blue Ridge League final standings.
-With a 56–42 record in the six–team league, Waynesboro finished in 2nd place, 9.5 games behind the 1st place Martinsburg Blue Sox under returning manager Bill Morris.
+In 1922, the Villagers placed second in the Blue Ridge League final standings.
+With a 56–42 record in the six–team league, Waynesboro finished in second place, 9.5 games behind the first place Martinsburg Blue Sox under returning manager Bill Morris.
 Beginning in 1922 and continuing through 1927, the champion of the Blue Ridge League played the champion of the Eastern Shore League in a championship playoff called the "Five-State Championship Series".
 Waynesboro teams did not advance to any of the playoffs.

-The 1923 Waynesboro Villagers again placed 2nd in the Blue Ridge League standings.
+The 1923 Waynesboro Villagers again placed second in the Blue Ridge League standings.
 The Villagers finished with a record of 52–45.
-Playing their final full season under manager Bill Morris, Waynesboro finished 15.0 games behind the 1st place Martinsburg Blue Sox.
+Playing their final full season under manager Bill Morris, Waynesboro finished 15.0 games behind the first place Martinsburg Blue Sox.

 In 1924, the unaffiliated Waynesboro Villagers finished last in the Blue Ridge League.
-The villagers ended the season with a record of 39–56 to place 6th under managers Joe Ward and Joe Conti, finishing 19.0 games behind the champion Martinsburg Blue Sox.
+The villagers ended the season with a record of 39–56 to place sixth, playing the season under managers Joe Ward and Joe Conti and finishing 19.0 games behind the champion Martinsburg Blue Sox.
 Jackson Mathews of Waynesboro led the Blue Ridge League with 115 strikeouts.